Best Enterprise Video Platform: 2020 Comparison

 3. API Access and Customization Comparison

 In this category, these enterprise video platforms are mostly a wash.
 All offer API access for customization.
 Most offer other tools such as SDKs, which help with platform-specific app development, as well.
 The main difference here relates to pricing.
-With Brightcove, IBM, Kaltura, and Vimeo, API access comes only on custom-priced enterprise plans.
+With Brightcove, IBM, Kaltura, and Vimeo, API access come only on custom-priced enterprise plans.
 These plans are all priced at around $1K or more per month—as a baseline.
 In contrast, Dacast offers API access starting at $188/month.

 4. Other Distinguishing Features